Is The Amex Business Platinum Worth The Annual Fee? How To Decide…

 While the Amex Business Platinum Card has a huge welcome offer and features some great perks, the one area where the card is a bit weak is when it comes to actual rewards for spending.
 The card offers:

-- 1.5x Membership Rewards points on eligible purchases in key business categories, including U.S. construction material and hardware suppliers, U.S. electronic goods retailers and software & cloud system providers, and U.S. shipping providers, as well as eligible purchases of $5,000 or more, regardless of category
+• 2x Membership Rewards points on purchases at U.S. construction material & hardware suppliers, electronic goods retailers and software & cloud system providers, and shipping providers, as well as on each eligible purchase of $5,000 or more, on up to $2 million of these purchases per calendar year (and then 1x points); purchases eligible for multiple additional points bonuses will only receive the highest eligible bonus

-Truth be told, I’d consider cards like The Blue Business® Plus Credit Card from American Express (review), Capital One Venture X Business (review), and Ink Business Preferred® Credit Card (review), to potentially be more compelling for everyday spending.
+Truth be told, I’d consider cards like The Blue Business® Plus Credit Card from American Express (review) and Capital One Venture X Business (review) to potentially be more compelling for everyday spending.
 That’s not necessarily an issue, but the point is that the cards we have for perks and the cards we use for spending aren’t necessarily always the same.

-The Amex Business Platinum credits can offset the annual fee
+The Amex Business Platinum credits easily offset the annual fee

 The Amex Business Platinum Card offers a variety of credits and benefits, which on the surface, are the easiest way to offset the annual fee.
 I won’t go over all the credits here (since too many disclaimers are required), but you can find all the details in my card review.
-This includes everything from airline fee credits, to wireless credits, to Hilton credits, to Adobe credits, to Dell statement credits, to CLEAR credits, to Indeed credits.
+This includes everything from hotel credits, to airline fee credits, to wireless credits, to Hilton credits, to Dell credits, to Adobe credits, to CLEAR credits.

-While you can potentially get well over $1,000 in credits per year, a vast majority of people aren’t going to be able to maximize every one of these credits, given the effort required to use them (they’re often broken up into periods, and have restrictions on redemptions).
+If maximized, the credits can potentially get you over $2,000 of value per year.
+However, a vast majority of people aren’t going to be able to maximize every one of these credits, given the effort required to use them (they’re often broken up into periods, and have restrictions on redemptions).

 The Amex Business Platinum lounge access could be valuable

-Nowadays, airport lounge access is one of the most valuable perks offered by premium credit cards.
-Admittedly there’s quite a bit of overlap here, given that premium cards from all of the big issuers offer lounge access, though the details differ.
+Nowadays, airport lounge access is one of the most valuable perks offered by premium cards.
+Admittedly there’s quite a bit of overlap here, given that premium cards from all of the big issuers offer some sort of lounge access, though the details differ.

 Amex is known for its comprehensive lounge access perks.
-What’s most noteworthy is the lounge access perks offered for Amex Centurion Lounges and Delta Sky Clubs, as that’s a major point of differentiation compared to cards from other issuers.
+What’s most noteworthy is the lounge access perks offered for Amex Centurion Lounge and Delta Sky Club® locations, as that’s a major point of differentiation compared to cards from other issuers.

 The Amex Business Platinum offers assorted other perks